farisrfp/farisrfp/README.md

 # Hi there👋, I'm Faris Rafi Pramana

 Computer Engineering student who loves tinkering with electronics and 3D printing to make cool stuff and automate everyday tasks.
-I'm really into __Embedded Systems__ and __IoT__ development, and I'm always looking for new ways to use technology to simplify my life (and maybe yours too!).
+I'm really into __Embedded Systems__ and __IoT__ development, and I'm always looking for new ways to use technology to simplify my life.

 # 🛠️ My Toolkit: